LeanneCochrane1701QCA/Leanne-s-Guitar/replicationproject/replication.md

 ![Image](https://github.com/LeanneCochrane1701QCA/Leanne-s-Guitar/blob/master/Guitar%2010%20Paint.jpg)

-*The handle is quite flimsy so I need to add the two strips of reinforcement to the back of the guitar.*
+*The handle is quite flimsy so I need to add the two strips of reinforcement to the back of the guitar.
+I will rest this gym bar on it to make sure it sticks*

 ![Image](https://github.com/LeanneCochrane1701QCA/Leanne-s-Guitar/blob/master/Guitar%2011%20reinforce%20handle.jpg)